 Cryptocurrencies "A digital or virtual currency that uses cryptography for security.
 A cryptocurrency is difficult to counterfeit because of this security feature.
 A defining feature of a cryptocurrency, and arguably its most endearing allure, is its organic nature; it is not issued by any central authority, rendering it theoretically immune to government interference or manipulation."
-3 Cryptocurrencies are used as payment for acquiring goods or services or transfer of funds.
-Utility tokens Utility tokens provide the user with access to a product or service.
-Ownership of the same asset could be split among many holders by "tokenising" it.
-In this way, the issued tokens, called asset tokens, indicate a stake in these underlying assets.
-Asset tokens Examples of assets which could be "tokenised" range from real estate, rare collectibles like paintings, to intellectual property (which could, for example, represent ownership of licenses and automate distribution of royalties).
-Security tokens Security tokens are similar in nature to an interest in the debt or equity of the issuer by, for instance, giving the holder the right to a share of future profits or cash flows.
+Cryptocurrencies are used as payment for acquiring goods or services or transfer of funds.
+Utility tokens Utility tokens provide the holder with rights to access a product or service.
+Asset tokens Asset tokens provide the holder with rights to an asset.
+Rights to assets may be split among many holders by "tokenising" them.
+In this way, the issued tokens, called asset tokens, indicate rights over a stake in these underlying assets.
+Examples of assets which could be "tokenised" range from real estate, rare collectibles like paintings, to intellectual property (which could, for example, represent rights over licenses and automate distribution of royalties).
+Security tokens Security tokens provide the holder with rights to a security.
+Security tokens are similar in nature to an interest in the debt or equity of the issuer by, for instance, giving the holder the right to a share of future profits or cash flows.